-When it comes to procuring a self-service portal, you’ll need to choose whether to have the solution developed bespoke to meet your needs, select a proprietary off-the-shelf package or, procure it as a subscription-based service.
+When it comes to procuring a self-service housing solutions portal, you’ll need to choose whether to have the solution developed bespoke to meet your needs, select a proprietary off-the-shelf package or, procure it as a subscription-based service.

 We’ve pulled out the pros and cons of each, as well as the key differences between them, to help you make an informed decision on the best option for your new self-service portal.

 A bespoke self-service portal will likely involve a costly, lengthy process to build but it should provide an exact match to what you want (assuming you know what you want!).

 - The solution will be tailored to you and meet your specific requirements, providing you can give the supplier a clear brief covering everything from the look and feel to specific functionality and integrations needed.